readthedocs/readthedocs.org/docs/user/guides/setup-single-sign-on-google-email.rst

    If the user was already signed in to Read the Docs when their access was revoked, they may still have access to documentation pages until their session expires.
-   This is one hour for the dashboard, and [update this] for documentation pages.
+   This is three days for the dashboard and documentation pages.

    To completely revoke access to a user, remove them from all the teams they are part of.